Amsterdam – Newcastle

 Ferries to England

-DFDS Seaways allow pets on ferries from Amsterdam to Newcastle.
-Please also note that your pet may have to stay in the vehicle during the journey.
+Pets are welcome on board Amsterdam (Ijmuiden) Newcastle ferries with DFDS Seaways.
+Please also note that your pet may have to stay in the vehicle during the journey unless the ferry operator supplies pet accommodation.

 More routes than anyone else.